CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 .. hint::

-   If you're new to Qt, see our :ref:`qt-fundamentals` page for an overview of the basics, and the  `Qt documentation`_ for the full reference.
+   If you're new to `Qt`_, see our :ref:`qt-fundamentals` page for an overview of the basics, and the  `Qt documentation`_ for the full reference.

 .. _Qt documentation: https://doc.qt.io/